-Nevertheless, access to abundant liquidity may also induce bank managers to seek higher returns as they may misprice the downside risk (e.g. Acharya and Naqvi, 2012).
-Bubbles are more likely to be formed when the underlying macroeconomic risk is high, as high risk induces investors to save with banks, rather than make direct investments.
-Hence, an increase in liquid assets may encourage bank managers to engage in riskier activities at the detriment of stability of the financial system.
-To that end, in Table ??, we have already shown that banks increase their non-interest income activities in periods of uncertainty.
+Nevertheless, availability of excess liquidity can induce bank managers to seek higher returns and encourage excessive credit volumes as bank managers may misprice the downside risks (e.g., Acharya and Naqvi, 2012).
+This is further acerbated as loan officers are compensated based on the volume of loans they book, while they are only penalised if the bank suffers from a liquidity shortfall.
+However, during periods of high macroeconomic risk, it is natural that investors would prefer to save with banks rather than making direct investments elsewhere.
+As a consequence, high levels of liquid assets may induce bank managers to engage in risker activities, at the detriment of stability of the financial system.
+14 To that end, in Table 3, we have already shown that banks increase their non-interest income activities in periods of uncertainty.

 The next three columns present the impact of uncertainty on non-performing loans.
 In particular, we find strong positive results based on both static and dynamic uncertainty measures, yet there is no significant impact when we use the standard deviation of inflation as a measure of uncertainty.
-Furthermore, we find that an ongoing banking crisis displays a positive and significant coefficient.
-These findings are consistent with the literature on loan quality and macroeconomic environment as expected (e.g., Loutskina, 2011; and Klein, 2013).
-In particular, during periods of tranquility, banks have fewer problem loans as both businesses and households have sufficient stream of revenues and income to repay their debts.
+Furthermore, as expected, we find that an ongoing banking crisis displays a positive and significant coefficient.
+These findings are consistent with the literature on loan quality and the macroeconomic environment (e.g., Loutskina, 2011; and Klein, 2013).
+In particular, during periods of tranquility, banks have fewer problem loans as both businesses and households have sufficient streams of revenues and income to repay their debts.
 However, rapid growth in an economy is often associated with a deterioration in lending standards.
 Consequently, debt servicing and repayment of loans would be severely affected by economic downturns and changes in credit markets.
 As a result, when a recession sets in, the risk of insolvency significantly increases, as weaker and less efficient businesses and consumers with burdensome mortgages fail to pay back their loans (e.g., Louzis et al., 2012; Klein and Olivei, 2008; Klein, 2013; and Claessens et al., 2014).